-Our Eco Committee consists of 10-12 pupils from primaries 3-7.
-We meet every 2 weeks and discuss our projects and the pupils report back to all the classes and gather their views for the next meeting.
+Our Eco Committee meet regularly to discuss our projects and the pupils report back to all the classes and gather their views for the next meeting.

 In January 2022, we were awarded our 9th Green Flag Award which recognises our achievements towards a sustainable lifestyle.
 Thank you to the members of the Eco Committee for their commitment, to Mrs Lane for her enthusiasm and skillful leadership and all pupils, staff and parents for their contribution to the development of global citizenship and sustainability in our school.
 This award has to be renewed every 2 years and the school has to show steady progress during that time.
 Events such as Apple Day, Earth Hour, Energy Week and Fairtrade Fortnight are all part of the school calendar.
 The school works with local businesses and partners such as Tesco, Seafood Scotland, the Sea Life Centre, GRAB Trust, MCS, WWF and our local MP and councillor.

 Here is our feedback from Hendrika at Eco-Schools Scotland:

 Congratulations to everyone at Park Primary School for achieving your 9th Eco-Schools Scotland Green Flag Award!

 I thoroughly enjoyed reading through your application and learning about the fantastic work you have carried out during this journey.
 We appreciate how challenging these times have been and celebrate that you were able to keep your Eco-Schools work going on despite all.
 You have covered all Seven Elements of the Eco-Schools programme.